Manu’s Menu

 Instructions

-1. Make the pizza dough as per this recipe and keep it to rise.
+1. Make the pizza dough and leave it to rise.

-2. While the dough rests, prepare the toppings: slice the mozzarella and make Grana slivers using a potato peeler.
+2. While the dough rests, prepare the toppings by slicing the mozzarella and making Grana slivers with a potato peeler.

-3. Prepare the tomato base by mixing the tomato puree with 2 tbsp of extra virgin olive oil, 1 tbsp of oregano and salt to taste.
+3. Prepare the tomato base by mixing the tomato purée with 2 tablespoons of extra virgin olive oil, 1 tablespoon of oregano, and salt to taste.

-4. When the pizza dough is ready, divide it in 4 smaller balls and roll them with a rolling pin into 4 circles approximately 0.5 cm thick.
+4. When the dough is ready, divide it into 4 smaller balls and roll them into 4 circles approximately 0.5 cm – 0.2 inch thick.

-5. Now put the tomato base and bake in a preheated fan forced oven at 180°C – 355°F for 15 minutes.
+5. Spread the tomato base over the pizzas and bake in a preheated fan-forced oven at 180°C – 355°F for 15 minutes.

-6. Take them out of the oven and put the sliced mozzarella on the top.
-Put back in the oven for 5 minutes to let the cheese melt.
+6. Remove the pizzas from the oven and place the sliced mozzarella on top.
+Return them to the oven for 5 minutes so the cheese can melt.

-7. When ready, take the pizze out of the oven, top them with 4 slices of prosciutto (do not cook this!) each, a handful of rocket and Grana slivers.
+7. When ready, remove the pizzas from the oven and top each one with 4 slices of prosciutto (add the prosciutto uncooked), a handful of rocket, and Grana slivers.

 Recipe Notes

-If you have a pizza stone, you can put the mozzarella on the pizza straight away (at the same time you put the tomato sauce) as the pizza will cook much faster on the stone (mine take about 10 minutes) and the cheese will not burn.
+If you are using a pizza stone, you can add the mozzarella at the same time as the tomato sauce.
+The pizza cooks much faster on a stone (mine takes about 10 minutes), so the cheese melts without burning.

 Share